General Advice for Travel in Italy

 there are numerous places where easy public access to beaches is

-I stayed in two places in Sicily, with the intention of having
+I have stayed in two places in Sicily, with the intention of having

 bases" to use for day trips to various sites.